xonixx/blog/goawk_cover.md

 /path/to/script.awk:42.27,42.42 1 0
 ...
 ```
-(This is the format compatible with Go cover).

-Explanation: each line describes code coverage for some block of code and has format
+Explanation: each line describes collected coverage for some block of code and has format
 ```
 <source_file_path>:<column_from>.<line_from>,<column_to>.<line_to> <num_stmts> <exec_count>
 ```